mitranim/prax/docs/html/api/pattern.md

 ## Overview

-This module provides a limited form of pattern matching used in some other Prax modules.
+Provides a limited form of pattern testing used in some other Prax modules.
 Together with ES2015 destructuring, it lets you crudely approximate pattern matching, a feature common in functional languages but missing from JavaScript.

 Examples on this page imply imports: